Vulnerability

 Top contributors

-- Vulnerability Base event: maximum-severity Cisco AsyncOS RCE with confirmed zero-day abuse. base
+- Vulnerability Base event: maximum-severity Cisco AsyncOS RCE with confirmed zero-day abuse. main

 - Security Patch Release Cisco's fixed-release and hardening guidance for the same CVE and appliance family. context

-- Campaign Direct exploitation and post-exploitation tooling tied to the same Cisco AsyncOS flaw. support
+- Campaign Direct exploitation and post-exploitation tooling tied to the same Cisco AsyncOS flaw. contributes

 Case score 66